ADVISORI Logo

 • Centralized management of privileged credentials in a secure vault

-• Particularly suitable for servers, databases, and network devices
+• Particularly suited for servers, databases, and network devices

 🛡 ️ PEDM (Privileged Elevation and Delegation Management)

-• Dynamic privilege elevation at the endpoint level according to the Least-Privilege principle
+• Dynamic privilege elevation at the endpoint level based on the least-privilege principle

 • Temporary elevation of user rights for specific tasks

-• Granular control over applications and processes instead of full admin rights
+• Granular control over applications and processes instead of full administrator rights

 • Ideal for workstations, DevOps environments, and end users